Lanigithub/OOP_C-_JAVA_APEX_PYTHON/README.md

    ```

    ```
- *  ####  Abstraction Data abstraction is the process of hiding certain details and showing only essential information to the user.
+ *  ####  Abstraction:  Data abstraction is the process of hiding certain details and showing only essential information to the user.
    #### Abstraction can be achieved with either abstract classes or interfaces
    #### An abstract class can have both abstract and regular methods:
    #### To access the abstract class, it must be inherited from another class
    #### Use the : symbol to inherit from a class, and that we use the override keyword to override the base class method.
    Example:

    ```

    ```